Get outdoors and closer to nature

 On any visit to Berrington a walk around some of the 456 acres of parkland and gardens is a must.
 There are three way marked park walks or you can just take a stroll around the walled gardens or down to the lake.
 Brown’s classic device of ‘divided views’ can clearly be seen from the steps of the house; to the south west lies his lake, to the north west Croft Ambrey hill and to the west he makes great play of the wide borrowed landscape which takes the eye as far as the Brecon Beacons.

 On any visit to Berrington a walk around some of the 456 acres of parkland and gardens is a must.
 There are three way marked park walks; one leading to the most beautiful lake.
 Sixteen acres in size, the lake was designed by 'Capability' Brown around 1778.
 Today it is designated as a Site of Special Scientific Interest (SSSI) due to the established heronry on the lake’s island.
-The pool is a haven for wildlife from the fish in the lake to the dragonflies, birds and wildfowl on the water and all just a ten minute walk across the park.
+The pool is a haven for wildlife from the fish in the lake to the dragonflies, birds and wildfowl on the water and just a short walk from the mansion.